nhatdq1810/ansarada-challenge/Readme.md

-Your task is to create an application to view a list of documents.
+Your task is to create the MVP of an application to view a list of documents:

-An API has been defined that will return a list of folders and documents.
-Its expected that only the top level documents are shown initially.
-When you click on a folder, it should query the API for more data and update the view accordingly.
+  - An API has been defined that will return a list of folders and documents.
+  - Its expected that only the top level documents are shown initially.
+  - When you click on a folder, it should query the API for more data and update the view accordingly.

 The purpose of this task is two fold:

-  - We want to gauge what your code level is
+  - We want to see how you code
-  - But more importantly we want to see how you think and communicate.
+  - We want to see how you think and communicate

-To that end, you should consider how you would implement these features, and write a quick paragraph (or just implement it if you want) on each of them.
+To that end, you should write a quick paragraph describing how you would extend the MVP to add the following features:

   - Have a search input that will filter results to those that have its name or number match the search field
   - Have a button that will expand all the children, and another that will collapse all the children
   - Have a context menu pop up that shows the file size of the document when clicked

+You do not need to actually build the extra features as part of the test.

+Details on building the MVP:

-Feel free to use any framework/libraries to do this task.
+  - Feel free to use any framework or libraries to do this task.
-Also feel free to change the mock server located in /server however you see fit.
+  - Also feel free to change the mock server located in /server however you see fit.
+  - There are design mockups included in /designs to guide the look and feel.

+Note that this task would take quite a long time if you did every possible thing - it is expected that you will set a time limit and prioritise the tasks which best demonstrate the skills most relevant to the role.

 To get started, install NodeJS and then run (in the project folder):